bnsh/6502/cx16/sieve/README.md

-# Skeleton
+# Sieve

-This is just a skeleton CX16 Assembler project.
+This is just my implementation of the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) in Commander X16 65C02 Assembler is all.